LiteVar/dart_openai_sdk/README.md

   ),
 );

 // The user text message that will be sent to the API. final userMessage = OpenAIChatCompletionChoiceMessageModel(
   content: [
     OpenAIChatCompletionChoiceMessageContentItemModel.text(
       "What is the sum of 9996 and 3?",
     ),
   ],
   role: OpenAIChatMessageRole.user,
 );

 // The actual call.
 final chat = await OpenAI.instance.chat.create(
   model: "gpt-3.5-turbo",
   messages: [userMessage],
   tools: [sumNumbersTool],
 );

 // !
 This handling is only for showcase and not completed as edge cases will not be handled that you should handle in your app.

 final message = chat.choices.first.message;

-// Wether the message has a tool call. if (message.haveToolCalls) {
+// Whether the message has a tool call. if (message.haveToolCalls) {
   final call = message.toolCalls!.first;

-    // Wether the tool call is the one we sent. if (call.function.name == "sumOfTwoNumbers") {
+  // Whether the tool call is the one we sent. if (call.function.name == "sumOfTwoNumbers") {
     // decode the arguments from the tool call. final decodedArgs = jsonDecode(call.function.arguments);

     final number1 = decodedArgs["number1"];